EudiaApentsui/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Changes the owner and the group owner of _hello to vincent and staff respectively

 Change if only owned by user

+A script that will play the StarWars IV episode in the terminal